 Non-lethal thyroid C-cell tumours observed in rodents are a class effect for GLP-1 receptor agonists.
-In a 2-year carcinogenicity study in CD-1 mice, subcutaneous doses of 0.3, 1 and 3 mg/kg/day (5-, 17-, and 59-fold the human exposure, based on C{average}, at the MRHD) was administered to the males, and 0.1, 0.3 and 1 mg/kg/day (2-, 5-, and 17-fold the human exposure at the MRHD) was administered to the females.
+In a 2-year carcinogenicity study in CD-1 mice, subcutaneous doses of 0.3, 1 and 3 mg/kg/day (2-, 9-, and 31-fold the human exposure at the MRHD based on AUC, respectively) was administered to the males, and 0.1, 0.3 and 1 mg/kg/day (below, 2-, and 9-fold the human exposure at the MRHD based on AUC, respectively) was administered to the females.
 High incidence rates of focal/multifocal C-cell hyperplasia and C-cell adenoma were observed in both sexes at all doses.
 In control animals, the incidence rate of C-cell hyperplasia was very low and no incidences of C-cell adenoma were observed.
 The increase in thyroid C-cell adenomas was statistically significant in both sexes at all doses.
 A numerical increase in C-cell carcinomas was observed in males and females at all doses, while no incidences of C-cell carcinomas were observed in control animals.
 A NOAEL could not be identified for this study.

-In a 2-year carcinogenicity study in Sprague Dawley rats, subcutaneous doses of 0.0025, 0.01, 0.025 and 0.1 mg/kg/day were administered (below quantification, 0.4-, 1.0-, and 5.76 fold the human exposure at the MRHD).
+In a 2-year carcinogenicity study in Sprague Dawley rats, subcutaneous doses of 0.0025, 0.01, 0.025 and 0.1 mg/kg/day were administered (below, below, below, and 3-fold the human exposure at the MRHD based on AUC, respectively).
 An increase in incidence of focal C-cell hyperplasia of the thyroid was observed in males at all doses.
 A statistically significant increase in thyroid C-cell adenomas was observed in males and females at all doses, and a statistically significant increase in thyroid C-cell carcinomas was observed in males at ≥0.01 mg/kg/day, and in females at 0.1 mg/kg/day.
 The increases in the incidences of thyroid C-cell adenomas and carcinomas were largely dose-dependent.
 A NOAEL could not be identified for this study.

 In both studies, the increased incidences of thyroid C-cell hyperplasia, adenoma, and carcinoma were determined to be treatment-related.
 Thyroid C-cell tumours are rare findings during carcinogenicity testing in mice and rats.
-The human relevance of thyroid C-cell tumors in these rodent species is unknown and could not be determined based on the results of the clinical or nonclinical studies (see WARNINGS AND PRECAUTIONS, Carcinogenesis and Mutagenesis).
+The human relevance of thyroid C-cell tumours in these rodent species is unknown and could not be determined based on the results of the clinical or nonclinical studies (see WARNINGS AND PRECAUTIONS, Carcinogenesis and Mutagenesis).